Primera-Generacion-AHK-Sistemas/FastAPI-Technical-Analysys/README.md

-# FastApi Technical Analysys for Shares
+# Technical analysis for Shares

 to use it: